 Taking the simple step of communicating why you’ve made the landscaping choices you have to your neighbors and other passersby can help others understand that by not mowing you have made an intentional decision to create habitat for wildlife rather than neglected your yard.
 Putting up signs can be an easy and effective way to educate others about the benefits of reducing mowing for bees and other pollinators.
 Signs may also spark conversations and encourage your neighbors and visitors to consider their own yard and actions they can take to create better habitat.
 Visit Bee City USA’s No Mow May webpage to download free artwork for signs.

-Reducing mowing for a single month is a relatively easy step that you can take to provide bees and other invertebrates with the resources they rely on, but there are many other additional steps you can take to improve your habitat year round.
+Reducing mowing for a single month is a relatively easy step that you can take to provide bees and other invertebrates with the resources they rely on, but it’s not enough on its own—and any benefits will be canceled if you power up your mower and restart as if nothing has changed once June arrives.
+There are many other additional steps you can take to improve your habitat year-round.
 The three most important things you can do to support bees on your property are to plant regionally native plant species, provide natural nesting areas, and reduce or eliminate the use of pesticides.
 If you’re interested in taking the next step in turning your lawn into better habitat for pollinators, consider converting it to a pollinator-friendly lawn or removing your lawn entirely and replacing it with native plants.

 So No Mow May is just a starting point?

 Yes, No Mow May is just a beginning, an initial step in making our urban landscapes less inhospitable to bees and other pollinators.
+There are 40 million acres of turfgrass in the United States, and two thirds of that is home lawns.
 No Mow May is a great opportunity to shine a spotlight on the needs of native bees and highlight the problems with what might be called “typical” lawn care and gardening.
 Pausing mowing for one month will bring some benefits, but native bees need more than dandelions and other lawn weeds.
+No Mow May on its own is not enough.
+It should be a starting point for how we can make those featureless acres better for bees.
 To truly have a lasting impact, we need to reduce the area devoted to lifeless lawns and replace them with native plantings.
 And we need to be providing for the whole life cycle of bees.
 Pollinator conservation is a year-round activity, not just something that happens for one month.

 What about ticks?